emipa606/PreceptsAndMemes/README.md

 Altruism.
 From my other mod of the same name.
 Charity is important or better, and blocks most "bad people" precepts.

-[strike]Ritual:
+~~Ritual:

 Colonist duel: Also from my other mod.
-Allows two colonists and/or slaves to fight each other.[/strike]
+Allows two colonists and/or slaves to fight each other.~~

 I'll be adding more things as I get more Ideas.
 Leave any sugestion in the comment.